willbuck/midwestjs-2015-protractor/slides/what/title.what.md

-# What is E2E anyway?
+# Let's talk about E2E Testing

+note:
+- Or perhaps I should say, let's talk a little about what Protractor *does*